IMS-Team6/IMS_SBacken/Logbooks/Logbooks Dejan/LogbookWeek15Dejan.md

       - finally It works!
   - Uploading the project to AWS Lightsail, few minutes as the Bitnami server already has git installed.
 All i had to do is git pull and change to developlent repo.
   - Retrospective for this week was okey, there were still some things to figure out in different teams.
 Our team (Backend), started working on positions requests.
 120min
+  - Weekend: Helping Bahja setting up her environment on Mac M1 (True hell...)
+Spent over 6hours doing this, not sure if this can be counted in the project hours